Every winter wardrobe needs a puffy down jacket. But how to choose? Don’t worry — we’ve got you covered.

 When testing a bunch of down jackets, the surest way to know which one is best is to look at which one you find yourself wearing most often.
-That’s exactly what put Outdoor Research’s Helium Down Hoody so high on this list.
+That’s exactly what put Outdoor Research’s Helium Down Hoodie ($279) so high on this list.

 The quality and feel are everything you’d expect from a brand like OR — and then some.
 The brand dubs it the “most durable, lightweight, and technical down hoodie” in its arsenal.
 That durability comes from a strategic hybrid construction.

 By no means the warmest puffy we tested, this one wound up in the backseat, at the ready for just-in-case adventures.
-If you have to have one puffy to grab that can handle a range of elements, this one fits the bill.
+If you need one puffy to grab that can handle a range of elements, this one fits the bill.

 - Weight: 15.4 oz.

 - Key features: Wind, water, and abrasion resistance plus waterproof shoulders and hood